learn-co-students/strong-params-basics-dumbo-web-071618/README.md

 end
 ```

 If you go back to the web browser and click refresh you'll see everything is working for both the `create` and `update` actions.
 Running the Rspec tests reveals that our specs are now passing again as well.
 You'll notice that our `update` only has a `:title` in the `permit` method.
-This is because, given our forms, we only want the `title` to be submitable!
+This is because, given our forms, we only want the `title` to be submittable!
 If you go and do your nefarious hack again, it won't work.
 Thwarted!!

 ### Permit vs. Require